OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 Let's test our app by running `ng serve` command.
 This will compile the app for us.
 Once compilation is successful, we can test that in our browser with `http://localhost:4200`.
-But still the navigation still not looks nice, let's add the following stylesheets to your `app.component.css` file;
+But the navigation does not look nice, let's add the following stylesheets to the `app.component.css` file;

 ```css